Waynes9/CS-starter/Java笔记.md

 > Variables can also be static.
 Static variables should be accessed using the class name, e.g. Dog.binomen as opposed to d.binomen.
 Technically Java allows you to access using a specific instance, but we strongly encourage you not to do this to avoid confusion.

 # Print statement
-* if we use `System.out.print` instead of ` System.out.println`, it means that we should includ a new line after that, which is the return of this method
+* if we use `System.out.println` instead of ` System.out.print`, it will bring a automatic newline